yitaohu88/Fixed-income-Bond_Pricing/README.md

 # Fixed-income
 Projects completed for fixed income class at UCLA MFE program.
-All projects are completed in R
+All projects are completed in R programming language